 The ADVANCED > High Availability feature enables you to cluster two Barracuda Web Application Firewalls as an Active-Standby or Active-Active pair.
-In Active-Standby setup, one unit serves all requests for the Services in configured Vsite(s) and the other unit is ready to handle the traffic.
-In Active-Active setup, both units serve requests for only the Services in Vsite(s) configured on the respective unit.
+In an Active-Standby setup, one unit serves all requests for the services in configured Vsite(s), and the other unit is ready to handle the traffic.
+In an Active-Active setup, both units serve requests for only the services in Vsite(s) configured on the respective unit.

 - For each system follow the instructions in Step 1: Installing the Barracuda Web Application Firewall.
 Each Barracuda Web Application Firewall in a cluster must have the same firmware version installed.

 - Ensure each system has the following basic configuration settings:

 - Unique WAN IP address, LAN IP address, and Default Host Name on the BASIC > IP Configuration page.